-Field Description ND advertised retransmit interval The retransmit interval is included in all router advertisements sent out of an interface so that nodes on the same link use the same time value.
+Field Description IPv6 Link MTU Maximum transmission unit for this interface (bytes).
+ND DAD Indicates whether (neighbor discovery) duplicate address detection is enabled. number of DAD attempts The number of consecutive neighbor solicitation messages sent on the interface during duplicate address detection.
+ND retransmit interval The interval between IPv6 neighbor solicitation retransmissions sent on an interface during duplicate address detection.
+ND advertised retransmit interval The retransmit interval is included in all router advertisements sent out of an interface so that nodes on the same link use the same time value.
 ND reachable time The amount of time a remote IPv6 node is considered reachable after a reachability confirmation event has occurred ND advertised reachable time The reachable time is included in all router advertisements sent out of an interface so that nodes on the same link use the same time value.
-ND advertised router lifetime Tells the neighbor receiving this message how long this router should be used as a default router.
+ND advertised router lifetime The length of time during which the prefix is valid for on-link determination.